A 4 MG Static S-100 RAM Board

 The hardware logic to do this is quite tricky.
 You need to factor in if we

 have a CPU read or write, if the data is 8 bits or 16 bits wide and if the

 destination address is on an even or odd address line.
 (Fortunately no

-common 16 bit CPU transfers 16 bit data an odd address line).
+common 16 bit CPU transfers 16 bit data on an odd address line).

 Now back in the mid 80's companies like CompuPro and Macrotech implemented

 this logic in ROM like chips called PAL's.
 Unfortunately they never

 A First Prototype 4 MG Static RAM Board

 I wanted to build a S-100 RAM board that would serve me well into the

 future.
 Where I could use it with very fast and wide CPU's.
 I decided